QEDan/QEDan.github.io/strategy_recipe.md

 Answering these questions allows data scientists to develop useful data products that start out simple and can be improved and made more complex over time until the long-term vision is achieved.

-The data science strategy is not concerned with implementation details.
+Strategy is not concerned with implementation details.
 At the strategy level, we are not interested in what technologies we will use for data warehousing, data pipelines, serving models, etc. We are not concerned with what types of modelling approaches will be tried, what hardware will be used for training, or what software frameworks will be used to ensure reproducibility.
 Those are all important things to figure out, but the strategic questions above should be figured out first, and then implementation strategies can be developed to support the overall strategy.

 This recipe is meant to be extremely flexible, so it's discussed in abstract terms.
 To make things more concrete, we will imagine applying this strategy to a hypothetical company, called AcmeMealCo, whose mission is to make preparing meals easier for their customers.

-The type of business to use as an example became extremely obvious after I used the word 'recipe' for the title.

 ## Terminology
 I use very broad terminology because this recipe can be applied to very broad situations.

-* Data Science - The discipline within the organization that makes data products
 * Data products - Any artifact that uses one or more data sources as an input and aims to make that data more usable toward a specific area of decision making.
 A data product may aim to automate a decision, or it may aim to assist a human decision maker.
 Examples include graphs, calculated values, dashboards, analytic models, statistical models, machine learning models, artificial intelligence systems, etc.
-* Decision - A situation where there are multiple possibilities that a decider must choose from.
-The decider may be a user or customer of the organizations products, an employee or leader within the organization, or a piece of automated software.
+* Data Science - The discipline within the organization that makes data products.
+This could include a variety of job titles like software engineer, machine learning engineer, applied scientist, etc.
+* Capability - Something we are able to do with our data products.
+For example, being able to make a certain kind of decision or provide a certain kind of insight to a user.

 ## 1. Clarify the goals and scope
 What is the business trying to accomplish and how can data science help?
 What is the vision?
-In what area are you planning to innovate using data science?
+In what area are you planning to innovate using AI?
 Who will benefit and how?
 What can your organization realistically achieve assuming a best case scenario?

 It is also important to be explicit about the scope and the types of problems that your organization does not want to solve.
 This will help to add focus to the strategy and prevent later scope-creep that will take resources away from achieving the vision.